“If you don’t recognize an ingredient,

 Who Am I?

 Hello!
 I’m Denise Nieuwenhuis, a Certified Functional Nutrition Counselor.
 I am also an IT Professional and have been working in the technology industry for 25+ years.
 You might be thinking, why is she in the health and nutrition space since most of her career is in the technology industry?
-Well, health and nutrition has been another interest of mine for many years.
+Great question!
+Health and nutrition have been another interest of mine for many years.
 I just didn’t know where I could fulfill my purpose in the wellness space until I found Full Body Systems.
 This program allowed me to jump into the health and wellness space, where 25 years ago, this certification didn’t exist.
 I was very excited to learn about the seven body systems and how the human body functions.
-It’s truly an amazing piece of work and based on what I learned, God doesn’t create junk!
-God gives us this amazing body that has the capability to repair itself when given the right conditions.
-Everyone has a story that led them to their health and wellness journey, so I’ll share a little bit of mine.
+It’s truly an amazing piece of work.

 Early Years